gobabygocarswithjoysticks/gbg-pcb-2/README.md

 # [schematic of PCB](/schematic.pdf)

 # [PCB Production files](/PCB_production)
-send [gerbers.zip](/PCB_production/gerbers.zip) to a PCB fabrication company

-here are the parameters for the PCBs that have been tested:
-* 1oz copper
-* 0.8mm board thickness
-* 8mil/8mil
-* 0.3mm holes

-[F_SolderPasteMask.dxf](/PCB_production/F_SolderPasteMask.dxf) can be used to get a solder stencil

-The [BOM.csv](/PCB_production/BOM.csv) file can be imported to a Digikey list

-The [position.csv](/PCB_production/position.csv) file has not yet been used to buy fully assembled PCBs, but it should be accurate.

 # [joystick to 4 wire cable connector PCB](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb)
 ### This keeps you from needing to solder the joystick wires to a 4 wire cable.